futureset-net/kontrol-db/kontrol-db-oracle/extra.md

 # Module kontrol-db-oracle

-The Orqcle module of the KontrolDB database migration tool.
+The Oracle module of the KontrolDB database migration tool.

 ## Installation